Jim Miller (fighter): 2016

 Miller faced Diego Sanchez on March 5, 2016, at UFC 196.
 He lost the fight by unanimous decision.

 Miller next faced former Pride FC Lightweight Champion Takanori Gomi on July 9, 2016, at UFC 200.
 He won the fight via TKO in the first round.

 After sustaining virtually no damage during his previous fight, Miller was quickly rescheduled to rematch Joe Lauzon on August 27, 2016, at UFC on Fox 21.
 He won the back-and-forth fight via split decision.
 The win also earned Miller his fifth Fight of the Night bonus award.

 Miller next faced Thiago Alves on November 12, 2016, at UFC 205.
 At the weigh-ins, Alves missed weight by six pounds, weighing in at 162.6 lbs.
 Miller, who was already on weight, had to rehydrate to keep their weight difference within 7 pounds.
 Because of that, he came in at 157.6 lbs and the bout proceeded at catchweight.
 New York State Athletic Commission and UFC officials indicated that Alves must not weigh more than 173 lbs the day of the fight or the fight would be canceled.
 As a result, Alves was fined 20% of his fight purse, which went to Miller.
 He won the fight by unanimous decision.

 2017

 Miller faced Dustin Poirier on February 11, 2017, at UFC 208.
 He lost the back-and-forth fight by majority decision.
 Both participants earned Fight of the Night honors.

 Miller faced Anthony Pettis on July 8, 2017, at UFC 213.
 He lost the fight by unanimous decision.

+Miller faced Anthony Pettis on July 8, 2017, at UFC 213.
+About a week before the fight, he debuted the first nickname of his fighting career, "A-10," chosen as an homage to the Fairchild Republic A-10 Thunderbolt II.
+He lost the fight by unanimous decision.

 Miller faced Francisco Trinaldo on October 28, 2017, at UFC Fight Night 119.
 He lost the fight by unanimous decision.